hrbrmstr/udpprobe/README.md

   - `udp_send_payload`: Send a UDP payload and return the response (if any)

-Helpers for Ubiquity Discover Protocol probes
+Helpers for Ubiquity Discover Protocol probes:

   - `ubnt_discovery_probe`: Send a Ubiquiti Discovery probe to a host with a discovery query payload and receive a response udpprobe Send UDP payloads and gather response
   - `parse_ubnt_discovery_response`: Parser for Ubiquiti Discovery
     Protocol responses

+Helpers for old, insecure internet services:

+  - `udp_daytime`: Send an request for the day/time
+  - `udp_echo`: Send an echo request to an echo server
+  - `udp_qotd`: Send an request for the QOTD

 ## Installation